gadicc/meteor-headers/README.md

 For Meteor < 0.6.5, you need to use meteor-headers 0.0.7.

+[2014-02-18] Note, for Meteor > 0.7.1, you are advised to use the `this.connection` object to access headers on the server.
+You can still use the old way, but soon they will generate a warning.

-Note since 0.0.13, headers are sent down with the initial page access and are available immediately (see below).
+Since 0.0.13, headers are sent down with the initial page access and are available immediately (see below).

 For a working demo, see [headers.meteor.com](http://headers.meteor.com/).